harishmuh/machine_learning_practices/README.md

 # machine_learning_practices
-Collection of machine learning practices
+Collection of machine learning practices and tutorials